conradakunga/Blog/_posts/2021-07-29-reducing-bugs-through-better-domain-design.md

 1. No bugs from when state is changed by accident
 2. Thread-safe for free - given there are no setters - you don't need to write code to factor in contention and state mutation
 3. Predictable - no matter how many places the object is passed around - you can rely on the state to be known.

+Spending more time on domain design leads to the following benefits:
+1. Code that is more modular
+2. Code that is easier to debug and test
+3. Code that is to maintain, and add features
+4. Code that is easier to read and internalize
+5. Focused objects with single responsibility

+The code is in my Github.

+Happy hacking!